 The special task of Grades 7-9 is to guide and support the students during the years of intense development, to ensure that they complete their basic studies, and to encourage all students to carry on studying further.
 It is especially important that each student has the best possible preconditions for the studies following basic education and the ability to consider his or her choices realistically.

-The school year in grades 7-9 is divided into three terms.
+The school year in Grades 7-9 is divided into three terms.
 At the end of each term, the students will receive an End of Term Report.
-The first 2 terms concentrate on the progress of that individual term, while the term 3 report card assesses the entire academic year.
+The first two terms concentrate on the progress of that individual term, while the Term 3 report card assesses the entire academic year.
 When the students get older, an increasing number of academic subjects will be graded on a numeric scale from 4-10, 4 being fail and 10 being outstanding.